oemunoz/wikkawiki/Readme.md

 > R: For now, is not, becose this DockerFile was build thinking to help to the developers only.

+- [ ] TODO: Fix some distortion on the logo image.
 - [ ] TODO: Add some links to docs and tutorials to the Readme.
 - [ ] TODO: Add some setup pictures to the Readme.